Disney Publishing Worldwide: Waterfire history

 The Waterfire Saga was developed by Disney Publishing's various departments after some years of considering doing a mermaid mythology project.
 A 200-page franchise bible was compiled that included cultures, story arcs, images of the undersea world and its inhabitants, and main character profiles.
 In the summer of 2011, Global Books' publisher Suzanne Murphy approached Jennifer Donnelly to write the book series.
 Donnelly agreed.

 In early 2014, Disney Publishing Worldwide announced the launch of the Waterfire Saga.
 By March 2014, Donnelly had already finished work on the first two books and had started on the third.
 The first novel, Deep Blue, was released under the Disney-Hyperion imprint on May 6, 2014, with a print run of 250,000 copies and a national book tour.
-The novel's marketing plan included advertising in print, TV, and in-theater; ABC Family and Hollywood Records would run additional promotions as well as a retail floor display with riser.
+The novel's marketing plan included advertising in print, TV, and in-theater; ABC Family and Hollywood Records would run additional promotions as well as a retail floor display with a riser.
 A song and music videos were included in the simultaneous e-book edition release.
 The book was released simultaneously in the United Kingdom, Italy, and Spain.
 Other foreign editions were to be released in late 2014 and early 2015.
 The second book in the series, Rogue Wave, was released in January 2015.
 In 2015, DPW's Milan comic unit was scheduled to start issuing comics and graphic novels to expand the franchise.
-Dark Tide was released Summer 2015 and the final book, Sea Spell was released in Summer 2016.
+Dark Tide was released in the Summer of 2015 and the final book, Sea Spell was released in the Summer of 2016.

 Plot

 Merpeople came into existence after their ancestors' island of Atlantis was destroyed.

-The four-book series centers around six mermaids who try to save their world.
+The 4-book series centers around 6 mermaids who try to save their world.
 Deep Blue initially focuses on Serafina, a mermaid of the Mediterranean Sea, who has a premonitory dream about an ancient evil returning on the eve of her betrothal.
-Her mother is hit by assassin's poisoned arrow, which confirms the dream.
+Her mother is hit by an assassin's poisoned arrow, which confirms the dream.
 She has additional visions that lead her to find five other mermaids across the world's oceans.
-The six bond and find a world threatening conspiracy.
+The six bond and find a world-threatening conspiracy.

 Additional media

-An audio book version of Deep Blue was recorded by Bea Miller released through Listening Library.
-In 2015, DPW's Milan comic unit was to begin issuing yet to be announced comics and graphic novels to expand the franchise.
-The song “Open Your Eyes” was issued through Hollywood Records, and is sung by Bea Miller.
+An audiobook version of Deep Blue was recorded by Bea Miller and released through Listening Library.
+In 2015, DPW's Milan comic unit was to begin issuing yet-to-be-announced comics and graphic novels to expand the franchise.
+The song "Open Your Eyes" was issued through Hollywood Records, and is sung by Bea Miller.